ankitpokhrel/alert.js/README.md

 window.onload = function() {
 	setTimeout(function() {
 		alertjs.show({
-				heading: 'Welcome to our site!',
+				title: 'Welcome to our site!',
-				message: 'Thank you for visiting our site.',
+				text: 'Thank you for visiting our site.',
 				buttons: {
 					OK: {
 						label: 'Continue'